Dr Alexandra Sanmark, MA, PhD, FSA, FSA Scot, FRHist

 - Shane McLeod, Department of History, University of Western Australia.
 Topic: The Activities of the Great Army in Anglo-Saxon England.

 - Tudor Skinner, Department of Archaeology, Durham University.
-Topic: Impact and Change: Early Medieval Assembly Places and Practices in Northern England before and during Danelaw.
-This post is part of the HERA-funded Assembly Project.
+Topic: .
+This post was part of the HERA-funded Assembly Project.

 Suggested PhD topics